YushuYan064/SecureMPC-NMAB/README.md

 # SecureMPC-NMAB

-This contains the implementation of \textbf{Resource-Aware Secure Multi-Party Edge Computation Offloading}.
+This contains the implementation of **Resource-Aware Secure Multi-Party Edge Computation Offloading**.

 Our experiment is based on the CIFAR10 dataset: https://www.cs.toronto.edu/~kriz/cifar.html